-- Rack Installation Instructions - This printed document contains instructions for installing the storage subsystem in a rack. - IBM TotalStorage DS300 Problem Determination Guide and IBM TotalStorage DS400 Problem Determination Guide - The Problem Determination Guide is an interactive document that is available on the IBM Support Web site and on the IBM Documentation CD.
+• Rack Installation Instructions

+This printed document contains instructions for installing the storage subsystem in a rack.

+IBM TotalStorage DS300 Problem Determination Guide and IBM TotalStorage DS400 Problem Determination Guide

+The Problem Determination Guide is an interactive document that is available on the IBM Support Web site.
 The guide addresses problems that you might encounter with the DS300 or DS400 storage subsystem during and after installation.
-It uses flowcharting techniques to guide you in the isolation and correction of problems. - IBM TotalStorage DS300 and DS400 Hardware Maintenance Manual This document is in PDF on the IBM Support Web site.
+It uses flowcharting techniques to guide you in the isolation and correction of problems.

+• IBM TotalStorage DS300 and DS400 Hardware Maintenance Manual

+This document is in PDF on the IBM Support Web site.
 It contains information to help you solve problems yourself, and it contains information for service technicians.